otrv4/otrv4/otrv4.md

 It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted signature and the MAC of the signature.

+#### Sending a TLV type 1 (Disconnect) Message

+If the user requests to close its private connection, you may send a message (possibly with an empty human-readable part) containing a record with TLV type 1 just before you discard the session keys.
+You should then transition to 'MSGSTATE_PLAINTEXT'.

+### Receiving OTRv3 messages

+#### Receiving a Signature Message

+If version 3 is not allowed, ignore this message.
+Otherwise:

+If authstate is AUTHSTATE_AWAITING_SIG:
+  * Decrypt the encrypted signature, and verify the signature and the MACs.
+If everything checks out:

+    * Transition authstate to AUTHSTATE_NONE.
+    * Transition msgstate to MSGSTATE_ENCRYPTED.
+    * If there is a recent stored message, encrypt it and send it as a Data Message.

+  * Otherwise, ignore the message.
+If authstate is AUTHSTATE_NONE, AUTHSTATE_AWAITING_DHKEY or AUTHSTATE_AWAITING_REVEALSIG:
+  * Ignore the message.

+#### Receiving a Reveal Signature Message

+If version 3 is not allowed, ignore this message.
+Otherwise:

+If authstate is AUTHSTATE_AWAITING_REVEALSIG:
+  * Use the received value of r to decrypt the value of gx received in the D-H Commit Message, and verify the hash therein.
+  * Decrypt the encrypted signature, and verify the signature and the MACs.
+If everything checks out:

+    * Reply with a Signature Message.
+    * Transition authstate to AUTHSTATE_NONE.
+    * Transition msgstate to MSGSTATE_ENCRYPTED.
+    * If there is a recent stored message, encrypt it and send it as a Data Message.

+  * Otherwise, ignore the message.
+If authstate is AUTHSTATE_NONE, AUTHSTATE_AWAITING_DHKEY or AUTHSTATE_AWAITING_SIG:
+  * Ignore the message.

 ### OTRv3 Protocol State Machine